LibraryCarpentry/lc-sql/episodes/03-filtering.md

 - "Learn how to use comparison keywords such as `LIKE` in a statement."
 keypoints:
 - "Use `WHERE` to filter and retrieve data based on specific conditions."
-- "Use `AND`, `OR`, and `NOT` to add additional conditions."
+- "Use `AND, OR, and NOT` to add additional conditions."
 - "Use the comparison keyword `LIKE` and wildcard characters such as `%` to match patterns."
 ---

 ## Filtering

 SQL is a powerful tool for filtering data in databases based on a set of conditions.
 Let's say we only want data for a specific ISSN, for instance, for the _Theory and Applications of Mathematics & Computer Science_ journal from the `articles` table.
-The journal has an ISSN code "2067-2764|2247-6202".
+The journal has an ISSN code '2067-2764|2247-6202'.
 To filter by this ISSN code, we will use the `WHERE` clause.

 ~~~
 SELECT *